isage/Adrenaline/docs/src/06-PS1Playback.md

 The patch to re-enable CDDA has been added to Adrenaline's `PopCorn` module (the custom PS1 driver) from the start of the project, meaning that it is not necessary to use the `cdda_enabler` plugin on Adrenaline.

 ## Custom POPS Configuration
+---

 The PS1 emulator for PSP/Vita (POPS) allows for custom configuration to be injected in the structure of the PBP, allowing per-game fixes.
 This is used by some titles officially released on the PSN version.

 With Adrenaline, you can implement these custom patches in a single external file `CONFIG.BIN`, stored alongside the `EBOOT.PBP` of the custom PS1 game/app (i.e. `???0:/pspemu/PSP/GAME/⟨GAME_ID⟩/`), without the need to be injected into the `EBOOT.PBP` file; as the CFW will do that for you on-the-fly.

 ## Anti-LibCrypt patch
+---

-Adrenaline contains a patch to defeat `libcrypt` protection for known games without requiring rebuilding the `PBP`file.
+Adrenaline contains a patch to defeat `libcrypt` protection for known games without requiring rebuilding the `PBP` file.

 This patch is applied automatically to games that are detected to need it and does not require any configuration from the user.